lawfullyillegal-droid/observer-patch-holography/book/chapter-06-overlap.md

 1. **Locality**: Distant events can't influence each other faster than light
 2. **Realism**: Particles have definite properties even when not measured

-Most physicists accept that realism fails-quantum values genuinely don't exist until measured.
+Many physicists read the Bell results as strong pressure against naive local realism, but the exact interpretive lesson remains contested.
 The alternative-accepting faster-than-light influences-would wreck the causal structure of the universe.

 **This is the hint**: Quantum correlations exceed what any local hidden variable theory permits.
 The intuitive picture of pre-existing properties carried from a common past is experimentally contradicted.